Cox-Automotive/DDT/README.md

 # DDT

-CF DDT is a tool developed to bring ManageIQ/Cloudforms into a true agile, CI/CD environment.
+CF DDT is a tool developed to bring ManageIQ (https://github.com/ManageIQ/manageiq)/Cloudforms into a true agile, CI/CD environment.
 The tool helps address the common challenges and pitfalls when customizing ManageIQ/Cloudforms in an agile environment while leveraging a CI/CD strategy.

 The main tools employed are ManageIQ/Cloudforms, RubyMine, Git (Bitbucket), Ansible and custom developed helper tools to facilitate integration among these.